Information about the council tax banding and charges for properties in the East Riding of Yorkshire.

 Use our parish finder to find town or parish council contact details.

 Special expenses are charges for services we provide, such as maintenance of parks, open spaces and closed churchyards, which in other areas of the East Riding are provided by town and parish councils.
-If you want to find out about the special expenses relevant to the area you live in, please contact us.
+If you want to find out about the special expenses relevant to the area you live in, see below:

 The Environmental Agency, Hull and Goole Port Health Authority and Internal Drainage Boards can request money from us for the services they provide in a financial year.
 This is known as a 'levy'.